Jaswant Singh Rahi: Political influence

 Throughout his active life, Rahi was considered among the most influential figures of the region.
-Prominent political personalities including Santokh Singh Randhawa, the then MLA of the constituency sought his advise on social and personal matters frequently.
+Prominent political personalities including Santokh Singh Randhawa, the then MLA of the constituency sought his advice on social and personal matters frequently.
 His correspondences regarding concerns over contemporary issues were also acknowledged by the then President of India, Giani Jail Singh.
 These correspondences are still preserved by the Rahi family.

 Recognition

 Contribution of Jaswant Singh Rahi to Punjabi literature was duly recognized by contemporaries, critics and literary agencies.
 He has been conferred with several awards for his works, and his contributions for the freedom struggle of India.

 Besides various honors, he was conferred with the following prestigious awards: